lp-core-animation/pull_to_refresh/README.md

 # pull_to_refresh
-* CAShapeLayer to draw shapes
+* CAShapeLayer to draw and animate shapes
+* layer stroke
+* layer path